-- A user or admin changed the ownership of the data object.
-It is now owned by a different user.
+- A user or admin changed the ownership of the data object—for example, the ownership of a Drive file is changed to a different user.

 - For shared objects, a user or admin changes the members with whom the object is shared.

-When you select a data region, G Suite starts creating backups in that region after your primary data move is complete.
+When you select a data region, Google Workspace starts creating backups in that region after your primary data move is complete.
 Existing backups aren’t moved to your selected region—they are left to expire.